 - Service vehicles

 Transitional arrangements exist for Euro 5 and Euro 6 vehicles in many municipalities, providing businesses time to transition their fleets.
 However, nationwide exemptions have been granted in some areas due to economic considerations and electrical grid capacity limitations.
+Schools that also train students for heavier vehicle categories should be aware of the new distance-based truck toll system launching in mid-2026, which adds another layer of regulatory complexity for commercial vehicle operations.

 New Traffic Signage: January 1, 2026